 Anyone who falls into the cleaning professionals category needs this type of insurance.
 All of these cleaning businesses come with different risks that must be taken into consideration.
 However, each of them can benefit from the following coverages.

 What Type Of Coverage Do Cleaning Services Need?

-These are some of the insurance policies we recommend for house cleaning services:
+These are some of the insurance policies we recommend for house cleaning services.

 Workers’ Compensation Insurance: Workers’ compensation insurance, also known as workers’ comp, is another valuable insurance for your business.
 Most states require workers’ comp insurance (Texas is the exclusion).
 Workers' compensation will cover your employees if they are injured on the job.
-It helps pay medical bills and lost wages.
-In the event they try to sue your business legal fees will be covered.
+It helps pay their medical bills and lost wages.
+In the event they try to sue your business, legal fees will be covered.

 WHY Business Cleaners Need Insurance

 Here are some examples to help you understand why insurance for cleaning professionals is necessary:

 Example #1: You’re cleaning a client's house.
 While you are dusting, you break a valuable vase.
 Your general liability insurance policy will cover the accident/damage to the customer’s property.
 If the client had slipped and fallen on a wet floor, their medical expenses would also be covered by this insurance policy.
 If your business didn’t have a general liability policy, you'd have to cover costs out of your own pocket.

 Example #2: A thief breaks into your office and steals important cleaning equipment.
 A property insurance policy will cover this incident.